BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	- Modify channel or passive parameters.
 See if it still fires.
 	Try the frequency chirp on the modified cell, is it retuned?

+ex3.1.squid_vclamp.py: Voltage clamp on HH Squid model in a single compartment.
+	Here we add a voltage clamp circuit to the HH Squid model, and monitor the holding current.
+	Suggestions:
+	- Monitor individual channel currents through additional plots.
+	- Convert this into a voltage clamp series.
+Easiest way to do this is to complete the rdes.BuildModel, then delete the Function object on the /model/elec/soma/vclamp.
+Now you can simply set the 'command' field of the vclamp in a for loop, going from -ve to +ve voltages.
+	Remember, SI units.
+You may wish to capture the plot vectors each cycle.
+The plot vectors are accessed by something like moose.element( '/model/graphs/plot1' ).vector

-rdes_ex3.1.py: Set up a long spiral axon with HH channels.
+ex3.2_squid_axon_propgn.py: Set up a long spiral axon with HH channels.
 	Inject current at
 	the soma in order to trigger periodic action potentials propagating down the axon.
 Display using moogli as well as plotting the output at a few points.

+ex3.3_AP_collision.py: Same as 3.2: a long spiral axon.
+This time we deliver
+	current injection at two points, the soma and a point along the axon.
+	Watch how the AP is triggered bidirectionally and observe what happens when two action potentials bump into each other.

-rdes_ex3.2.py: Set up a long spiral myelinated axon with HH channels, odd
+ex3.4_myelinated_axon.py: Set up a long spiral myelinated axon with
-	though this combination is.
+	HH channels, odd though this combination is.
 Inject current at the soma.
 Display using moogli as well as plotting the output at a few points.
 Note that we get failure of propagation through nodes of Ranvier on some of the somatic action potentials.

-rdes_ex3.3.py: Same as 3.1: a long spiral axon.
-This time we deliver current
-	injection at two points, the soma and a point along the axon.
-Watch how the response goes bidirctionally and observe what happens when two action potentials bump into each other.

-ex3.4.scaledSoma.py: This is very similar to 3.1, but it introduces a
+ex4.0_scaledSoma.py: This is very similar to ex3, but it introduces a
 	different way to define the soma and its diameter and length, in the cellProto argument.
 The diameter and length are optional.

-ex3.5.ballAndStick.py: This shows how to make a ball-and-stick model of a
+ex4.1_ballAndStick.py: This shows how to make a ball-and-stick model of a
 	neuron using a cellProto definition line.
 Things to try:
 	- Change length
 	- Change number of segments.
 Explore what it does to accuracy.
 How will you know that you have an accurate model?

-ex3.6.ballAndStickSpeedTest.py: This is very similar to 3.5, but it runs
+ex4.2_ballAndStickSpeed.py: This is very similar to 4.1, but it runs
 	much longer to give you a chance to benchmark your system.
 It also illustrates how to generate an interesting sine-wave stimulus.
 	Things to try: